elmcevoy/Optical-Character-Recognition/README.md

 	See attached Screenshot for a visualization of this file structure, if needed.

 Inside the "graded_images" folder, create another folder called "cnn_model" (no quotation).
-The trained weights downloaded from GaTech Box (.pth file) should be inserted into this "cnn_model" folder.
+The trained weights downloaded from Google Drive (.pth file) should be inserted into this "cnn_model" folder.
 Nothing else should belong to this "cnn_model" folder.
 After the "run.py" script is exectuted, the 5 output images will be saved and written to this "graded_images" folder.

 Inside the "houses" folder, the following housing data files should be inserted:
 House1.png, House2.webp, House3.webp, House4.webp, House5.png